 TDT Measurement & Analysis

-This article presents two hardware solutions, two methods of stimulus presentation, and two approaches to data analysis in order to quantify a person’s temporal discrimination ability.
+This article presents two forms of apparatus (table-top and headset), two methods of stimulus presentation, and two approaches to data analysis to quantify a person’s temporal discrimination ability.
 Protocol options are also discussed.
 The portable headset provides a convenient hardware option that ensures consistency in distance and angles between the participant and the LED light sources while also allowing data to be collected in any convenient location.
 Molloy et al. compared the traditional table-top and the headset solutions for stimulus delivery and found the headset to be reliable and accurate5.
-The mean TDTTABLE TOP values were found to be less not, though not significantly, than mean TDTHEADSET values.

-Two methods of stimulus presentation exist; a staircase and a randomised approach.
+Two methods of stimulus presentation are described; a staircase and a randomised approach.
 The ‘staircase’ approach is the most common method of stimulus presentation for visual and tactile temporal discrimination protocols6,7,12,17,18.
-This technique which presents non-randomised progressively asynchronous stimuli may be perceived to contribute to a potential learning effect.
-This possibility was specifically tested by McGovern et al., and the ‘staircase’ method was shown to be a robust approach with consistent results across repeated experiments16.
-This study also revealed the randomised stimuli presentation method yields consistently larger TDT values compared with the existing staircase method (mean TDTRANDOM = 55.08 ms, mean TDTSTAIRCASE = 30.57 ms for 30 healthy controls).
-While both presentation methods are valid, the difference in resultant TDT values emphasizes the importance of maintaining uniformity in experimental technique selection across studies from a given laboratory.
+This technique, which presents non-randomised progressively asynchronous stimuli, may be considered to contribute to a potential learning effect.
+This possibility was specifically tested by McGovern and colleagues16; the ‘staircase’ method was shown to be a robust approach with consistent results across repeated experiments16.
+This study also revealed that the randomised stimuli presentation method yields consistently longer TDT values compared with the existing staircase method (mean TDTRANDOM = 55.08 ms; mean TDTSTAIRCASE = 30.57 ms for 30 healthy controls).
+While both presentation methods are valid, the difference in resulting TDT values emphasizes the importance of maintaining uniformity in experimental technique selection within and across studies from a given laboratory.
 In addition care should be taken when comparing absolute TDT values across studies (from patients and controls).

 Finally we presented two methods of data analysis.
-The first results in a single threshold value for each of the eight runs; where that threshold is the inter-stimulus interval of the first of three stimulus pairs identified as being asynchronous.
+The first, standard analysis method, results in a single threshold value for each of the eight runs; where that threshold is the inter-stimulus interval of the first of three stimulus pairs identified as being asynchronous.
 The median of the eight thresholds is taken as that person’s TDT value.
-In order to overcome the potential limitations of having a single value, a second approach has also been presented.
-Using the second approach a participant’s data is fitted with a cumulative Gaussian distribution and the mean and standard deviation extracted.
-In addition, the data is submitted to a non-parametric bootstrapped analysis to get 95% confidence intervals for each participant’s data15.
+In order to overcome the potential limitations of having a single value, a second, more sophisticated, approach has also been presented.
+Using this analysis a participant’s data is fitted with a cumulative Gaussian distribution and the mean and standard deviation extracted.
+In addition, the data are submitted to a non-parametric bootstrapped analysis to get 95% confidence intervals for each participant’s data15.
 This method of data analysis offers the potential to gain deeper insight into differences in visual perception, particularly when examining differences within and between control and patient groups.

 Application of TDT to understanding the pathophysiology of Cervical Dystonia